Pomax/arduino-midi-recorder/README.md

 ## A final helper script

-One last thing we'll want to do is not actually related to circuits or Arduinos programming, but has to do with fixing a loose end: our track length.
+One last thing we'll want to do is not actually related to circuits or Arduino programming, but has to do with fixing a loose end: our track length.

 Remember that we're writing a MIDI file to our SD card, and MIDI files need to say how long each track is... but we don't know how long each track is because we're constantly changing the length with every MIDI event we're appending to the file.